Transnational

-In 1951, it set up the Commission on School Constructions (CSC), renamed the Working Group on Education in 1970.
-Architects such as Alfred Roth, Jean-Pierre Vouga, Jean-Pierre Cahen, Ernst J. Kump, Mario C. Celli, Jan Piet Kloos, Ciro Cicconcelli, Pedro Ramírez Vázquez, Wilhelm Schütte, Lukas Lang, Světla Karfíková, Anton Schweighofer, Oton Gaspari, Helmut Trauzettel, Günter Wilhelm, Danuta Mieszkowska and Yannis Michail etc. served on this working group as delegates.
+Founded in 1948 in Lausanne, the Union Internationale des Architectes (UIA) gradually established a global network of architects, utilising expert knowledge as a vehicle for overcoming political, economic, and aesthetic frontiers.
+In 1951, it set up the Commission on School Buildings (CSB), renamed the Working Group on Education in 1970.
+Architects such as Alfred Roth, Jean-Pierre Vouga, Jean-Pierre Cahen, Ernst J. Kump, Mario C. Celli, Jan Piet Kloos, Ciro Cicconcelli, Pedro Ramírez Vázquez, Wilhelm Schütte, Lukas Lang, Světla Karfíková, Anton Schweighofer, Oton Gaspari, Helmut Trauzettel, Günter Wilhelm, Danuta Mieszkowska, and Yannis Michail served on this working group as delegates.
 Their role was threefold: they carried out comparative research by surveying case studies and emergent technologies, codified international standards, and acted as local arbitrators.
+By bridging Cold War divides, the CSB fostered the global exchange of expertise in school design and construction.

 Team